sperezintexas/sperezintexas/README.md

 ## I'm a Husband, Father, Developer interested in all things sustainable!!

-- 🌱 I’m currently learning everything open to opportunities 🤣
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other like-minded developer's and entrepreneur's
 - 🥅 2022 Goals: Contribute more to Open Source projects, develop an api for the benefit of those around me.
 - ⚡ Fun fact: I love to spend time with my family , dogs and  play guitar.